Robert Levine has self-published two books of poetry. He's currently working on a long poem about his hometown of Greenbelt, Maryland.

 … he identifies with the oppressed everywhere, displaying the solidarity that Edward Said identifies: “Every subjugated community in Europe, Australia, Africa, Asia, and the Americas has played the sorely tried and oppressed Caliban to some outside master like Prospero….
 It is best when Caliban sees his own history as an aspect of all subjugated men and women, and comprehends the complex truth of his own social and historical situation.”
 (71)

 Such expansiveness enhances the narrative’s structure and interest when the added content about other groups relates strongly to the main subject and expands or extends its significance.
-However, throwing in material of as strained or tenuous connection to the main subject as that in Books Four and Five only dilates the scope of the narrative and thereby dilutes its focus.
+However, throwing in material with as strained or tenuous connection to the main subject as that in Books Four and Five only dilates the scope of the narrative and thereby dilutes its focus.
 Walcott indulges a predilection for shorter tangents as well.
 Two passages near the book’s end, the Soufrière underworld episode and Achille’s search for a new home, feel tacked on, as though Walcott realizes he still needs to pack in a few more mythical allusions before finishing.
 The narrator already castigates the politicians he places in the crater’s Malebolge for pandering to foreign developers through Maljo’s election campaign and through Maud Plunkett’s reflection,

 One day the Mafia